Bachelor’s in Health Care Administration in Idaho

 Working with your Bachelor’s in Health Services Administration in Idaho

 Going into medical management may allow you to benefit from a positive job outlook.
-Through 2022, O*Net predicts a 25% increase in medical management jobs.
+Between 2018 and 2028 medical management jobs are projected to increase by 20 percent.
 You may also earn a rewarding salary in this field.
-Per O*Net, the average salary for a medical manager is $70,400 per year.
+The average salary for a medical manager is $99,830 per year.

 As you build your career, take advantage of networking opportunities.
 You may want to join the Idaho Medical Group Management Association to learn more about different events throughout the state.